 Winters, on the other hand, last between 3.5-4 months from November to March with an average daily temperature dropping to 50 0F.
 The winter season peaks during December when the temperatures can reach 23 0F at the lowest and do not exceed 46 0F.
 People living in Denver need to prepare for snow, cold weather, and much more during the winter season.

-Denver has one of the longest fall periods in any region around the US.
+Relocating to Denver has one of the longest fall periods in any region around the US.
 It is because people experience 5 different climatic zones in the area within a 2-hour drive.
 All one needs to do is pick their elevation and they can experience a significant change in the temperature, weather, and climate.
 Generally, September to Mid November is the right fall season in Denver.

 The spring season lasts 2-3 months on average, and the weather stays cloudy most of the time during this period.
 However, the clouds experience seasonal changes where the clearer skies last between June and November.
 Springtime is fairly shorter in Denver as the temperature shifts between cold and hot quite quickly.
 However, the natural beauty in Denver enhances during the spring season and becomes highly appealing.